 Felicie and Charles have a serious if whirlwind holiday romance.
-Due to a mix-up on addresses they lose contact, and five years later at Christmas-time Felicie is living with her mother in a cold Paris with a daughter as a reminder of that long-ago summer.
-For male companionship she oscillates between hairdresser Maxence and the intellectual Loic, but seems unable to commit to either as the memory of Charles and what might have been hangs over everything. —IMDb
+Due to a mix-up on addresses they lose contact, and five years later, with a daughter as a reminder of that long-ago summer, Felicie is left unable to commit to anything else wondering what might have been.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 The "naturalness" of the banal in which Romer specialized, and the banality with which the artistic is drawn, may present vices that limit the range of its possibilities, corroborated by the reiteration of his fictions.
 In addition, the Shakespeare's theatrical extract is spurious.
 However the ending, specifically jansenist, of an everyday expectable Grace, is absolutely celebratory and convivial.